StepicOrg/submissions-clustering/README.rst

 Training
 ========

 Simple example of usage.
-Firstly, we read our submissions as iterable *(code : str, status : str)* for some source.
+Firstly, we read our submissions as iterable *(code : str, status : str)* from some source.
 Then we create a model from specification (langauge and approach).
 Then, we feed submission into model (the training goes here).
 Lastly, we predict ids of first 5 neighbors for first code sample:

 >>> import subsclu as sc
 >>> from subsclu.utils import read as read_utils